Meet The Team

 For more than twenty years, Nathanson has been involved in the fields of deafness, sign language interpreting, and disabilities.
 She co-founded L5, LLC, a firm that offers consultancy, advocacy, and professional development training and education services in the fields of hearing loss, disabilities, and sign language interpreting in the public and private sectors.
 She was previously the coordinator of the Deaf and Hard of Hearing Domestic Violence Program in Minnesota, and a specialist at the Missouri Commission for the Deaf and Hard of Hearing.
 Nathanson has served as adjunct faculty at several universities, most recently at Northeastern University in Boston, Massachusetts.
 She earned a master’s degree from University of Texas-Austin and a bachelor’s degree from Gallaudet University.
 She has also earned numerous certifications and graduate credits in the fields of Disability Studies, Non-profit/For-profit organizational management, and Museum/Archival Studies.

 Dittmar recently earned her master’s degree from the Johns Hopkins Bloomberg School of Public Health where she was a clinical research intern at the Kennedy Krieger Institute (Johns Hopkins Medicine) and graduated with highest honors.
-Dittmar co-founded the Deaf Health Initiative, a Maryland non-profit organization dedicated to transforming healthcare for the Deaf and hard of hearing.
-Dittmar’s main research focus is on improving the health and wellbeing of the Deaf and hard of hearing community.
+Dittmar’s research and advocacy work focuses on improving the health and wellbeing of the Deaf and hard of hearing community.
 Her other research interests include pediatrics, minority health disparities, patient-physician communication, neuropsychology and mental health.
 She earned dual bachelor degrees with honors as the first deaf graduate from Johns Hopkins University and previously worked at the Johns Hopkins Environment, Energy, Sustainability & Health Institute.